 Download a card

 There is no requirement to obtain written evidence in the form of a letter from a doctor or the government that you are exempt.
-If you cannot wear a face covering you only need to say that you are exempt from wearing a face covering because of one of the reasons listed above or in the Scottish Government guidance.
+If you cannot wear a face covering you only need to say that you are exempt from wearing a face covering because of one of the reasons listed above.

 You do not need to prove to anyone that you are exempt, but if it would make you feel more confident in public you can download a face covering exemption card.

 Temporary removal of a face covering